 - develop purchasing and negotiation strategies, and demonstrate project leadership

 - negotiate at senior or executive management level with our supply base

-- partner with business functions such as finance and legal
+- gain in-depth and cross-sectional insights into the GSK Procurement function and partner with business functions such as finance and legal

 - lead contract negotiations and review financial proposals